 Jasmine has a high level of immunity against illness and parasites.
 A soapy solution can be sprayed on the aphids to get rid of them, or they can visit it and wait for ladybugs to complete their work before they come.

 Jasmine is typically a trouble-free plant if it's grown in the proper conditions.
-However, many jasmines aren't entirely hardy so they won't thrive in cold climates, so always double-check that you have the proper plant for the job.
+However, many jasmines aren't entirely hardy, so they might not thrive in cold climates, so always double-check that you have the appropriate plant for the job.

 Few pests and diseases affect outdoor plants.
 However, you could observe aphids on early shoots.
 If so, you can utilize some of the helpful advice in our guide on how to get rid of aphids.

 Regularly inspect indoor Jasmine because they could draw pests like mealybugs or red spider mites.
 A cotton wool ball bathed in rubbing alcohol can be used to remove it.

 Jasmine is harvested to create tea.
 Jasmine buds are traditionally steeped in teas to create a fragrant herbal beverage.

 Jasmine can be grown purely for decoration, but it can get more use if you collect its buds.
 Jasmine flower stems can also be clipped with scissors and placed in a vase as an indoor decoration.

 At the stem, remove any green, closed jasmine buds.
 Wait until your Jasmine's flower buds are green but haven't opened before planting them.